bhaveshk22/AI-Data-Analysis/README.md

 ## **Query Handling**
 DataInsight Engine allows you to ask questions like:
-- "What is the number of outliers detected?"
+- "What is the number of outliers in 'column name'?"
+- "Give me the summary of the data?"
-- "What are the key trends in the dataset?"
+- "What is the percentage of the missing values in 'column name'?"
-- "Which features contribute the most to variance?"

 The engine uses a basic NLP model to interpret and respond to these questions.

-## **Contributing**
-If you'd like to contribute to the project, feel free to open issues or submit pull requests.

-## **License**
-This project is licensed under the MIT License.